ModischFabrications/MineGramBot/README.md

 # MineGramBot

 A Telegram bot to start minecraft servers from chat messages.
-Able to communicate by direct message or from a group chat.
-Implements basic user identification to prevent unauthorized use.
-Won't store or share any details about chats, groups or anything, should be fully GDPR conform!
+It is able to answer direct messages or commands from a group chat.
+It implements basic user identification to prevent unauthorized use.
+It won't store or share any details about chats, groups or anything (why should it?), so it should be fully GDPR conform!

 Based on [PyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)
 and [McStatus](https://github.com/Dinnerbone/mcstatus), this bot wouldn't exist without them.